-HACA provides a \$15 gift card as an award to HACA youth who have achieved A/B honor roll and/or perfect attendance for each nine-week grading period.
-This year, HACA staff rewarded 211 youth who achieved A/B honor roll and/or perfect attendance for the entire school year day with an end of the year incentive trip to Austin Park and Pizza to celebrate their academic achievements.
+HACA provides certificates of achievement and gift cards as an award to HACA youth who have achieved A/B honor roll and/or perfect attendance for each nine-week grading period.
+HACA staff rewards youth who achieved A/B honor roll and/or perfect attendance for the entire school year with an end of the year incentive trip to celebrate their academic achievements.